rohsyl/c8s-documentation/src/user-guide/index.md

-# c8s User Guide
+# User Guide

-Welcome to the **c8s User Guide**, your complete reference for understanding how c8s works and how to navigate its intuitive UI.
+Welcome to the **user guide**, your complete reference for understanding how c8s works and how to navigate its intuitive UI.
 Whether you're configuring your first workflow or fine-tuning advanced settings, this guide will walk you through every step.

 You'll learn how to:
 - Set up and manage CI/CD pipelines with **c8s**.